Dan Lobb

 Daniel Jonathon Lobb (born 7 January 1972) is a British retired tennis player and television presenter, best known for co-presenting the ITV Breakfast programme Daybreak from 2010 until 2012.
-Since 2015, he co-presents Cowboy Builders on Channel 5.
+Between 2015 and 2016, he co-presented Cowboy Builders on Channel 5.

 Early life

 Lobb grew up in Colden Common near Winchester, Hampshire.
 He attended Peter Symonds College in Winchester, where he studied Biology, Chemistry and Economics.

 Tennis career

 Lobb was assisted by College Prospects of America to gain a tennis scholarship to the University of Tennessee at Martin in the USA.
 He was named as an All-American (for tennis) and graduated from the school of Business with high honours.
 After coaching at various tennis clubs in London, Lobb played professionally for three years reaching a British ranking of 18 in 1997.
 After retiring in 1998 he combined coaching and modelling for three years as well as getting involved in sports PR and marketing in London.